The Unified Model

 What does the nucleus look like?

-Accretion disk: hot, luminous gas falling into the black hole
+: hot, luminous gas accreting onto the black hole

 Jets: charged particles moving at relativistic speeds out of the nucleus

-Broad-line clouds: Gas clouds near the accretion disk, turbulent motions at high speed.
+Broad-line region: Gas clouds near the accretion disk, turbulent motions at high speed.

 Dusty torus: a ring of denser gas and dust surrounding the nucleus.